A guide on how to be a man for International Men’s Day on November 19th (introducing the masculinity doughnut).

 Remember how sometimes men can be too much dough?
 Be just the right amount of dough and jam.
 Don’t be threatened if someone who isn’t a man wants to behave in a manly way.
 It’s not just men that may want to behave like men are supposed to do.
 So try not to be threatened if a woman is stronger than you, or a non-binary person is more successful than you.

 There’s nothing better about ‘being a man’ than any other kind of person.
 It’s just as valuable to be caring as it is to be aggressive.
-It’s okay to support other people as well as to compete.
+It is okay to support other people as well as to compete.
 It’s okay not to be a success but to celebrate the successes of others.
-It’s okay to listen and learn from others (even people who aren’t men) rather feel like you have to know all the answers.
+It is okay to listen and learn from others (even people who aren’t men) rather feel like you have to know all the answers.

 What We Can All Do

 Maybe we can all take the pressure off men to have to ‘be men?’
-Like I said above, what men learn about how to be a man (and how important that is) come from so many different sources.
-Maybe we could celebrate different kinds of men, or recognise different traits in men or place greater value on different things: like compassion, sharing and being nice?
+Men learn about how to be a man (and how important that is) from so many different sources.
+We could celebrate different kinds of men, or recognise different traits in men.
+Like placing greater value on different things.
+Like men who are into compassion, sharing and being nice?

 If you’re a guy struggling to find someone to talk to, try CALM.
 They are awesome.